clokep/relapse/docs/development/git.md

 <b id="f2">[2]</b>: Well, anyone with commit access.[^](#a2)

 <b id="f3">[3]</b>: Very, very occasionally (I think this has happened once in
-the history of Synapse), we've had two releases in flight at once.
+the history of Relapse), we've had two releases in flight at once.
 Obviously, `release-v1.2` is more-stable than `release-v1.3`. [^](#a3)